Elena is fighting corona with only ten beds on the ICU

 Selection procedure for psychology master (UPDATE)

-Students with a psychology bachelor’s degree from a Dutch university will possibly no longer be guaranteed a spot in the master programme at the RUG.
+Students with a psychology bachelor’s degree from a Dutch university will possibly no longer be guaranteed a spot in the master programme at the RUG, with the exception of the master Theory and History of Psychology.
 As of September 2021, there might be a selection procedure.

 By Candela Martínez